norahmaryam/norahmaryam.github.io/content/posts/papermod/slow-is-smooth-part-1/index.md

 author: ["Omer Ansari"]
 ---

+Hello all!
+I have finally received approval from Salesforce PR to publish this article.
+Hope this is of benefit to other product development leaders who build software for a living.

-*Abstract: We did it!
-Delivered a major project in rapid time!
-We got a ton of funding, and then, the troubles started.
+*Abstract: A few years ago, my software team delivered Salesforce's own video streaming platform,* [*Salesforce Plus*](https://salesforce.com/plus) *in record time!
+Our customers were happy, and we got a ton of funding, but then, the troubles started.
 There are plenty of stories out there around “how people built things from scratch”.
-This is the story of what happens next, **after** a successful launch.*
+This is the story of what happens next, i.e.* **after** *a successful launch.*

+*This will be a two part article, this being the first part.
+Here, I lay the backdrop for this experience and detail the challenges we ran into.
+In the second article, I expand the organizational, technical and process changes we did to resolve it.*

+*All diagrams and figures in this article are directional and accurate to convey the concepts, but the data has been anonymized.*

 ## Backdrop

-A few years ago my team brought Salesorce’s first-ever video streaming service, [Salesforce Plus](http://www.salesforce.com/plus) to life.
+A few years ago my team brought Salesforce’s first-ever video streaming service, [Salesforce Plus](http://www.salesforce.com/plus) to life.
 We did it in a dramatic 4 month turnaround, prior to Dreamforce 2021.
 It was a smashing success and got much fanfare.

 Internally in the company it got a lot of visibility, and much like other projects which bring value to the company, it got more funding, and the expectations for the next Dreamforce got raised.